Rey-EL/public-portfolio/ecpi-coursework/cis251-advanced-windows-server/README.md

 # Advanced Windows Server (CIS251)

 ## Course Overview
-This course will provide students with the knowledge and skills necessary to install, manage, monitor, configure, and troubleshoot Windows Server.
-Topics include DNS, DHCP, Remote Access, Network Protocols, and IP Routing in a Windows network infrastructure.
-Students will also learn about Network Address Translation and Certificate Services.
+In this advanced course, I gained comprehensive knowledge and hands-on experience in deploying, managing, monitoring, configuring, and troubleshooting Windows Server environments.
+I delved into critical network services such as DNS, DHCP, Remote Access, Network Protocols, and IP Routing, mastering their implementation within a robust Windows network infrastructure.
+Furthermore, I acquired expertise in Network Address Translation and Certificate Services, essential components for secure and efficient network operations.

 ## Key Learning Outcomes
-- Install and manage VM’s in Hyper-V.
+- **Hyper-V Virtualization:** Successfully installed and managed virtual machines within Hyper-V, demonstrating proficiency in creating and maintaining virtualized environments.
-- Implement a virtual infrastructure in Hyper-V using compute, storage, and networking components.
+- **Virtual Infrastructure Implementation:** Designed and implemented a complete virtual infrastructure in Hyper-V, integrating compute, storage, and networking components to build scalable and resilient systems.
-- Configure common Windows services to support a typical business infrastructure.
+- **Windows Services Configuration:** Configured and optimized common Windows services, ensuring seamless operation and support for typical business infrastructure requirements.
-- Design and manage containers in Windows.
+- **Containerization with Docker:** Gained practical experience in designing and managing containers using Docker on Windows, enhancing my ability to deploy and manage applications efficiently.
-- Implement an Active Directory infrastructure to support the needs of a typical business environment.
+- **Active Directory Mastery:** Implemented and managed a robust Active Directory infrastructure, providing centralized authentication, authorization, and directory services crucial for enterprise environments.

 ## Technologies and Tools
 - Active Directory